Tyler Fauntleroy, Rosa Joshi, and Farah Karim-Cooper

 Whether as members of audiences or readers of Shakespeare, we all have our various pathways into his works.
 So do actors, directors, and those with institutional commitments to anti-racist practices in the fields of Shakespeare studies and performance.
-In this session, Tyler Fauntleroy, Rosa Joshi, and Farah Karim-Cooper discuss the ways theatrical practice, history, and theory inform each other, even as they work with different vocabularies and starting points.
+In this session of "Critical Race Conversations," Tyler Fauntleroy, Rosa Joshi, and Farah Karim-Cooper discuss the ways theatrical practice, history, and theory inform each other, even as they work with different vocabularies and starting points.
 From their lived experiences, they ask what we have to learn and unlearn about the effects of elitism and gatekeeping in stagecraft.
 How can the rehearsal space address unconscious biases that give rise to and may perpetuate color-blindness?
 Where might we go from here with our engagements with Shakespeare and race in performance?

 Tyler Fauntleroy is a New York based actor and singer.
 Tyler attended Virginia Commonwealth University where he earned a BFA in Theatre with a concentration in Performance.
 Tyler’s regional theatre credits include 1 Henry IV at Folger Theatre where he played Hotspur, Romeo and Juliet (Westport Country Playhouse), and Next to Normal (Syracuse Stage), among others.
 He has made appearances in television shows such as Succession, FBI, and The Oath.
 Tyler recently originated a lead role in New Federal Theatre’s production of Looking For Leroy, for which he received an Audelco “Viv” Award, an award celebrating excellence in black theatre in New York City.